franco-robles/socialNetwork/README.md

 * Spring Boot DevTools

 ## DataBase:
-* H2 (Solo al inicio, luego cambie a postgres).
+* H2 (only at the beginning, then i change it to postgres).
 * Postgres SQL.

 ## Session:
-Para las sesiones uso un token, usando las dependencias de JWT Tambien genera una cookie con los datos del token( en principio solo usaba el token en local storage, pero implemente la cookie solo por probar)
+For the sessions i use a token, using JWT dependencies.
+A cookie with token data is created at login(at first I stored the token in LocalStorage, but I implemented the cookie just to test it)

 ## CRUD:
-Implementado el CRUD para la entity User en UserController
+The CRUD for User entity is in UserController

-### Siguientes Implemetaciones
+### Next
 * implementar swagger para la documentacion
 * Agregar mas comentarios para mejor legibilidad del codigo coming soon...